-The Ph.D. in Public Health rigorously prepares professionals, scholars and research scientists needed in a wide variety of settings (i.e., at academic institutions, federal agencies, state health departments, research institutes, private sector business and industry, and national and international organizations) to meet the health challenges of the 21st century.
+The Ph.D. degree focuses on the social and behavioral determinants of health to rigorously prepare professionals, scholars and research scientists needed in a wide variety of settings (i.e., at academic institutions, federal agencies, state health departments, research institutes, private sector business and industry, and national and international organizations) to meet the health challenges of the 21st century.
 The degree reinforces foundational principles of public health with theoretical underpinnings and methodological techniques of population health research.
-Options for focused work are many, although the areas for research listed below reflect priorities of our program faculty.
+The Ph.D. degree requires completion of 60 credits beyond the Master's degree, consisting of 45 credits in coursework and 15 credits of Doctoral Dissertation Research.
+The Ph.D. in Public Health does not have a related area or foreign language requirement.
+Options for focused work in Public Health are many, although the areas of research listed below are emphasized.